 My top priority as a dayhome provider is the health and safety of the children in my care, as well as of my own family.
 I follow my training and child care licensing rules on proper sanitary procedures for diaper changing, medications, and food preparation at all times, and teach the children about handwashing, proper nutrition, and safety rules.

-As a dayhome provider, I can NOT administer medications to children unless provided by parents in the original container with all appropriate paperwork filled out.
+As a licensed dayhome provider, I can NOT administer medications to children unless provided by parents in the original container with all appropriate paperwork filled out.